sigp/solidity-security-blog/README.md

 <h2 id="unchecked-calls"><span id="SP-9">9.
 Unchecked CALL Return Values</span></h2>

 There a number of ways of performing external calls in solidity.
 Sending ether to external accounts is commonly performed via the `transfer()` method.
 However, the `send()` function can also be used and, for more versatile external calls, the `CALL` opcode can be directly employed in solidity.
 The `call()` and `send()` functions return a boolean indicating if the call succeeded or failed.
-Thus these functions have a simple caveat, in that the transaction that executes these functions will not revert if the external call (intialised by `call()` or `send()`) fails, rather the `call()` or `send()` will simply return `false`.
+Thus these functions have a simple caveat, in that the transaction that executes these functions will not revert if the external call (initialised by `call()` or `send()`) fails, rather the `call()` or `send()` will simply return `false`.
 A common pitfall arises when the return value is not checked, rather the developer expects a revert to occur.

 For further reading, see [DASP Top 10](http://www.dasp.co/#item-4) and [Scanning Live Ethereum Contracts for the "Unchecked-Send" Bug](http://hackingdistributed.com/2016/06/16/scanning-live-ethereum-contracts-for-bugs/).